sksharmi/2601050099_MTech_CTP_Practical-1/CO1/Quick Sort/README.md

-Objective
+1.Objective:

 To arrange the products in ascending order of price using the Quick Sort algorithm.

-Algorithm
+2.Algorithm:

-Start.
+1.Start.

-Select an element as the pivot.
+2.Select an element as the pivot.

-compare the prices of other products with the pivot.
+3.compare the prices of other products with the pivot.

-Place products with lower prices on the left side of the pivot.
+4.Place products with lower prices on the left side of the pivot.

-Place products with higher prices on the right side of the pivot.
+5.Place products with higher prices on the right side of the pivot.

-Recursively apply Quick Sort to the left and right portions.
+6.Recursively apply Quick Sort to the left and right portions.

-Combine the sorted portions.
+7.Combine the sorted portions.

-Display the products in ascending order of price.
+8.Display the products in ascending order of price.

-Stop.
+9.Stop.

-Input
+3.Input:

 Laptop      - ₹55000
 Headphones  - ₹2000